Can You Take Creatine While Pregnant

 History and Use of Creatine

 Creatine was discovered in 1832 by French scientist Michel Eugène Chevreul, who identified it as a component of skeletal muscle.
-However, its role in energy metabolism was not fully appreciated until the early 20th century.
+Still, its role in energy metabolism was not fully appreciated until the early 20th century.
 In the 1920s, scientists found that ingesting large amounts of creatine could increase the creatine content of muscles.

 The use of creatine as a performance-enhancing supplement gained popularity in the 1990s, particularly among athletes.
 The 1992 Olympic Games in Barcelona were rumored to be a turning point, with reports suggesting that several medal-winning athletes were using creatine.
 Since then, creatine has become one of the most widely researched and used supplements in the sports and fitness industry.